 - Send certificate to V&P Liaisons

 - Receive approval email from Communications Coordinator (usually within one week)

 If I completed the Safe Schools training previously, do I have to take it again?
 No. We wiped the system to reset due to the vaccination requirements, and in order to reinstate our volunteer network, we will not require individuals already approved to retake the training.
 Why is this training important for new volunteers?
 Virginia requires that a mandatory sexual misconduct training be provided to all volunteers.
 Safe Schools is the vendor that APS has selected to provide virtual training that meets the requirements.
 The course is administered online and everyone is required to take the training.
-Once completed during the 2019-20 school year, approved volunteers will not need to retake the training for a period of two years.
+Once completed, approved volunteers will not need to retake the training for a period of three years.
 Volunteers are required to complete the training every three years beginning after the 2020-21 school year.

 Once I’ve completed the training, can I begin volunteering?
 Yes.